marcelduin/Micrio.Blogpost.wasm-v3/README.md

 * Using [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) + polyfills
 * Using [CustomElements](https://developer.mozilla.org/en-US/docs/Web/API/Window/customElements) + polyfills for the `<micr-io>` tag

-As you can imagine, displaying a [70.000 x 22.000 pixel](https://micr.io/i/gKuBD/sharpest-ever-view-of-the-andromeda-galaxy) in your browser in a matter of milliseconds, allowing the user to freely zoom in and navigate, requires a little bit of processing power.
+As you can imagine, displaying a [25.500 x 25.500 pixel](https://micr.io/i/ZDQxY/hubble-legacy-field-stsci-h-p1917a-f) in your browser in a matter of milliseconds, allowing the user to freely zoom in and navigate, requires a little bit of processing power.

 Now, Micrio 2.9 *isn't bad*.
 It runs pretty smooth on all devices.
 But with WebAssembly around the corner, this could make a *big* difference in making Micrio's performance even better, and could improve the code architecture a lot.

+And, perhaps, this could also mark the setup for a new major version, where I will draw a clear line and drop all compatibility fixes and polyfills for older browsers: **Micrio 3.0**.